 Throughout the Secondary school the English department offers integrated programmes in Language and Literature.

-We offer a range of options at IB: Literature, Language and Literature, Text in Performance and Language B.
+We offer a range of options at IB: Literature, Language and Literature, Literature and Performance and Language B.

 The Year 7 English course presents students with the opportunity to enjoy a wide range of literary and linguistic forms, both as independent learners and as part of a team.

 The aim of the course is to build confidence, awareness and knowledge of the English language as used in a huge variety of different media ranging from formal presentations, advertisements and debates to contemporary novels, poetry and landmark historical stories and plays.

 Students will have the opportunity to prepare their own presentations, write their own works of fiction and do all of this with an amenable introduction to writers as influential as Chaucer and Shakespeare.